Most interesting Cesky Krumlov monuments and attrractions

 Currently, you can view authentically furnished interiors from the 16th, 18th and 19th centuries, the Castle Museum exhibition and the castle tower with an observation deck, from where there is an amazing view of the city and the castle.

-A visit to the oldest baroque theater in the world is an unforgettable experience.
+A visit to the oldest baroque theatre in the world is an unforgettable experience.
 On a separate tour, you can see the auditorium and the technical space under the stage.
 It is played here only exceptionally.

 Not only children will look forward to the bears in the castle moat.